Saturday, January 31, 2009

 Friday, January 9, 2009

-Worthwhile Movies #2 - Dear Heart
+Worthwhile Movie #2 - Dear Heart

-When a man propositions Evie at the Postmaster’s Convention (she’s a postmistress from Avalon, Ohio) she tells him, "Sex is just one page in the book.”
-As Harry and Evie build their friendship he tells her, “I wish you liked me enough to be shocked (at my affair).”
-Later his fiancĂ©e (Angela Lansbury!) breezes into town and doesn’t even question the fact that Harry is spending time with Evie.
-Harry WANTS her to care and confronts her.
+When Harry's fiancĂ©e (Angela Lansbury!) breezes into town and doesn’t even question the fact that he is spending time with Evie, he confronts her.
 She responds, “Harry, you’re a man and you’ll continue to be one.
 All I ask is that you don’t tell me about it.
-Because if you tell me about it, I’ll have to do something.
-And I’m done doing!”
-Obviously she wants to glide through life without any friction in her relationships.
-Happily, this laissez faire attitude is exactly what brings Harry to his senses.
+Happily, this laissez faire attitude is what brings Harry to his senses.

 I have so many favorite quotes from this movie that I can’t list them all.
 At one point all the significant people in Harry’s life show their selfishness by going into their rooms and slamming the doors.
 He stands in the hall and yells, “You’ve got to come out and get mixed up with me.
 We’ve got to talk and we’ve got to fight and we’ve got to meddle in each other’s business until we forget about our own.”
-Evie’s philosophy exactly!
+(Evie’s philosophy exactly!)

 I wouldn’t call this a “family” movie because one of its central themes is sexuality, BUT it’s one of the best pro-marriage movies I’ve ever seen.
 I find it charming, funny and heart-breaking all at the same time.